16 Mar 22 | 15:49:43

 Traits: Wise, articulate, but occasionally cold and self-absorbed.

-The hero values honour over everything and will do whatever they can to avoid losing.
+The Hero values honour over everything and will do whatever they can to avoid losing.
 They are ambitious and persistent, with a drive to gain power.
 Rocky Balboa is one of the most famous examples of the hero archetype.

 Often sports brands take on the Hero archetype as they want to encourage people to push themselves to achieve bigger and better things.
 They often feature strong colours and bold shapes, as they want to challenge you and inspire achievement.

-Desires: To prove their worth, power.
+Desires: To prove their worth, to have power.

 Traits: Brave, determined, ambitious and unrelenting.

 The Outlaw goes against the norm at every opportunity.
-They want to do things differently and go against societies’ expectations, either for selfish reasons or to help others.
+They want to do things differently and go against society’s expectations, either for selfish reasons or to help others.
 Think of Robin Hood.
 Outlaw brands often use edgy, unexpected advertising to shake things up.

 Desires: To disrupt the status quo.